weaversa/cryptol-course/labs/Transposition/TranspositionAnswers.md

 elements `seq': [m]a` such that `all f seq' == True`.

 **EXERCISE**...just kidding.
-Normally, we might introduce an exercise to define `partition` at this point.
+Normally, we might introduce an exercise to define such a function at this point.
 However, in Cryptol's type system, this turns out to be a somewhat difficult problem.
 Indeed, this module's author, for whom all prior concepts covered in the lab came naturally, struggled for a day to arrive at what turned out to